-- Have informal conversations with persons confined in the facility, to determine whether they are aware that they are allowed to report verbally and that they can report to any staff in the facility. - Have informal conversations with staff, to determine whether staff are aware of the process for receiving and documenting verbal reports. - See section "Record Storage" for instructions on what the auditor must observe during the site review regarding how documented reports are stored and who has access to those documented reports.
+• Have informal conversations with persons confined in the facility, to determine whether they are aware that they are allowed to report verbally and that they can report not only to an officer working in the cell area, but to other staff in the facility.

+- Have informal conversations with staff, to determine whether staff are aware of the process for receiving and documenting verbal reports. - See section "Record Storage" for instructions on what the auditor must observe during the site review regarding how documented reports are stored and who has access to those documented reports.